Want to study with a leader in online education? Say hello to Griffith University.

 Griffith University FAQs

-Griffith University’s 5 campuses are located across Queensland, in Brisbane, Logan and the Gold Coast.
+Griffith University’s five campuses are located across Queensland, in Brisbane, Logan and the Gold Coast.
 The university also has a fast-growing digital campus that offers more than 100 online qualifications.

-Griffith University was founded in 1971 by the Queensland government, who wanted to give Brisbane a second university.
+Griffith University was founded in 1971 by the Queensland Government to give Brisbane a second university.
 Courses officially opened for enrolments in 1975.

-Griffith was the first university in Australia to introduce degrees in environmental science, Asian studies and forensic science.
-Today, you can get qualified in even more specialised areas like climate change adaptation, water management and catchment science.
+Griffith was one of the first universities in Australia to introduce degrees in environmental science, Asian studies and forensic science.
+Today, Griffith is still at the cutting edge of education, offering specialised courses in climate change adaption, water management and catchment science.
 Some of these courses aren't offered anywhere else in the world.

 Griffith ranks within the top 200 in the world for engineering and technology, business, education, criminology and law.
 The university’s School of Criminology and Criminal Justice is particularly well regarded and has been named an "above world standard" place to conduct criminology research.

 Griffith University also has a strong commitment to social justice and equality.
-The university has the largest Aboriginal and Torres Strait Islander student population of any Queensland uni, and has a dedicated support service called GUMURRII that is available to all First Australian students.
+The university has the largest Aboriginal and Torres Strait Islander student population of any Queensland uni and has a dedicated support service called GUMURRII that is available to all First Peoples students.

 Since 2012, Griffith University has won 50+ Australian Awards for University Teaching, which is more than any other institution.